ROCm/omniperf/docs/conceptual/pipeline-descriptions.rst

 no conflicts in any single cycle.

-When multiple work-items want to read from the same address within a bank, the result can be efficiently broadcasted :gcn-crash-course:`41`.
-Multiple work-items writing to the same address within a bank typically results undefined behavior in HIP and other languages, as the LDS will write the value from the last work-item as determined by the hardware scheduler :gcn-crash-course:`41`.
+When multiple work-items want to read from the same address within a bank, the result can be efficiently broadcasted (:gcn-crash-course:`41`).
+Multiple work-items writing to the same address within a bank typically results undefined behavior in HIP and other high-level languages, as the LDS will write the value from the last work-item as determined by the hardware scheduler (:gcn-crash-course:`41`).
 This behavior may be useful in the very specific case of storing a uniform value.